stoeps13/connections-doc/source/admin/plan/c_planning_the_installation.md

 Small deployment
 :   Install all Connections applications on a single node in a single cluster.
 This option is the simplest deployment but has limited flexibility and does not allow individual applications to be scaled up.
 All the applications run within a single Java™ Virtual Machine \(JVM\).

+    !!! note
-    **Note:** The diagram depicts a topology with up to 8 servers.
+    The diagram depicts a topology with up to 8 servers.
 If you install the servers on shared systems, you do not need to deploy 8 separate systems.

     ![Small deployment topology](deployment-diagrams-connections-small.jpg "Small deployment ")